 Nonconforming Structures and Land Development to Nonconforming Lots shall not exceed thirty (30) feet to the highest point of the ridge line.
-(See Section 705 - 709 for Nonconforming Structures, Lots and/or Uses) Nonconforming Structures and Land Development of Nonconforming Lots are not eligible for Height Limitation Exceptions - Review Options under Section 442 of this ordinance or for Waivers under Section 231 of this ordinance.
+(See §§ 705 - 709 for Nonconforming Structures, Lots and/or Uses) Nonconforming Structures and Land Development of Nonconforming Lots are not eligible for Height Limitation Exceptions - Review Options under § 442 of this Ordinance nor for Waivers under § 231 of this Ordinance.